howsoai/howso-docs/source/user_guide/json_features.rst

 Concepts & Terminology
 ----------------------
-This guide focuses primarily on the concept of sparse data.
+This guide focuses primarily on the concept of JSON/YAML objects as features.
 We additionally recommend being familiar with the following concepts:

 - :ref:`Trainee <user_guide/terminology:trainee>`
 - :ref:`React <user_guide/terminology:react>`